 In very rare cases, inflammatory diseases of the heart may occur following COVID-19 vaccination with an mRNA vaccine or protein-based vaccine: myocarditis (inflammation of the heart muscle) or pericarditis (inflammation of the outer lining of the heart).

-This rare side effect is seen most often in boys and younger men between 12 and 40 years old.
+This rare side effect is seen most often in boys and younger men between 12 and 40 years old, with a peak between 16 and 24 years.

-Myocarditis and pericarditis mostly start in the first 7 days after vaccination.
+If myocarditis and pericarditis do occur, they generally start in the first 7 days after vaccination.
+Symptoms include:

 Allergies and vaccination